briansjkim/bbb-fantasy/README.md

 # Project Name
 BBB Fantasy
- > The goal of this project is to build your dream team without any interference.
+ > BBB Fantasy is an app that allows users to build their dream basketball team without any interference.
+This app separates the available players that a user can choose from and their team of chosen players.
+Users are able to remove players from their team if they change their mind and see that player be added back onto the available players list.

 ## Usage ##
 RESTful API routes are all provided for CRUD operations<br/>